BotanyHunter/cpAssembler/README.md

 <b>Next steps:</b>

 The prior steps required a lot of computer time, but very little human time.
+The next steps take more human time.

 If the "map contigs" step was run, then a file is created with the extension ".contigmap".
 This file lists the details of the mappings that were found.
 Each line shows the start position on the guide plastome, the length of the contig, the number of the contig, the direction of the contig, and finally, the contig sequence.